-1. Connect a fully charged battery pack to the VXL- (A) 3s and turn on your transmitter.

-- 2. With the VXL-3s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers). - 3.
-When the LED blinks red three times, release the F7-Set button.
+- 1. Connect a fully charged battery pack to the VXL-3s and turn on your transmitter. - With the VXL-3s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers).